Beverly Dermatology.

 A patient speaking with the receptionist at the front desk of an upscale dermatology office

-Field Notes · 6 min · Desmond Okafor
+Field Notes · 6 min · Ingrid Pavlenko

 What Seeing a Beverly Hills Dermatologist Actually Costs, Decoded